‘Spain is one of the absolutes. Nothing is more compelling than the drama, at once dark and dazzling, of that theatre over the hills . . .’

 Passionate, evocative and beautifully written, Spain is a companion to the country: its people, its history and its character.
-First published in 1964 and no less compelling today, this classic work by Jan Morris is a wonderful sweep through history, in which she explores the splendour of the landscape and the glory and tragedy of the nation.
+First published in 1964 and no less compelling today, this classic work by Jan Morris is a wonderful sweep through history, in which she brings Spain vividly to life.
+She explores the social and political changes that have occurred, the subtle and the radical, recording the splendour of the landscape and the glory and the tragedy of the nation.

 ‘The most evocative book ever written about Spain.’
 Independent